 The Culinary Arts program provides a solid foundation in the methods and science of cooking through exposure to classical, American, and international cuisine, as well as an introduction to baking and pastries and garde manger.
 Managerial skills taught are purchasing, menu management, front of house operations, marketing/sales, hospitality supervision, nutrition, and leadership.

-First Semester Hours Second Semester CHEF 1305 Sanitation and Safety 3 LEAD 1100 Workforce Development with Critical Thinking RSTO 1313 Hospitality Supervision 3 CHEF 1214 A La Carte Cooking RSTO 1325 Purchasing for Hospitality Operations 3 CHEF 1310 Garde Manger CHEF 1401 Basic Food Preparation 4 CHEF 2301 Intermediate Food Preparation HAMG 1221 Introduction to Hospitality Industry 2 PSTR 1301 Fundamentals of Baking RSTO 1221 Menu Management Total 15 Total
+First Semester Hours

+CHEF 1305 Sanitation and Safety 3

+RSTO 1313 Hospitality Supervision 3

+RSTO 1325 Purchasing for Hospitality Operations 3

+CHEF 1401 Basic Food Preparation 4

+HAMG 1221 Introduction to Hospitality Industry 2

+Total 15